-BACKGROUND: Mary Robbenhaar-Fretz was born in Canada and came to Killingworth when her parents (who had emigrated to Canada as newlyweds in the late 1950s) moved to Killingworth in 1962.
-She graduated from Wesleyan University and joined the Peace Corps, teaching English in Niger, West Africa, but returned to the United States to work as a Youth Services Director in Indiana, where she met her husband, James.
+BACKGROUND: Mary Robbenhaar-Fretz was born in Canada and came to Killingworth when her parents (who emigrated to Canada as newlyweds in the late 1950s) moved to Killingworth in 1962.
+She graduated from Wesleyan University and joined the Peace Corps, teaching English in Niger, West Africa, but she returned to the United States to work as a Youth Services Director in Indiana, where she met her husband, James.
 When that position was eliminated, she returned east to attend nursing school and acquire what she called “marketable skills.”
 After working 10 years at Yale as a pediatric nurse, she gained her master’s degree at the Yale School of Nursing and became a nurse practitioner for the next 20 years — 10 of them in the Emergency Department at the Connecticut Children’s Hospital in Hartford.
-Mary and James are members of the KAA board of directors, and Mary recently passed all tests to become an EMT.
+Mary and James are members of the KAA board of directors, as well as EMTs who were among the top responders the past three years.

 Q: Was it your background in nursing that led you to become an EMT?